daftengineer/daftengineer.github.io/_posts/2024-10-08-privacy-preserving-ml-production.md

 - **Adaptive Privacy Budgets**: Dynamic allocation based on data sensitivity and model performance
 - **Privacy-Preserving Federated Analytics**: Extending beyond ML to privacy-preserving business intelligence

-Implementing privacy-preserving machine learning in production taught us that privacy isn't just a technical challenge—it's a fundamental shift in how we think about data, computation, and trust.
+Implementing privacy-preserving machine learning in production taught us that privacy isn't just a technical challenge - it's a fundamental shift in how we think about data, computation, and trust.
 The key insight: privacy and utility don't have to be mutually exclusive when the right techniques are applied thoughtfully and rigorously.

 The healthcare industry's adoption of our privacy-preserving platform demonstrated that mathematical privacy guarantees, when implemented correctly, can enable previously impossible collaborations while maintaining the highest standards of patient privacy protection.